readthedocs/readthedocs.org/docs/faq.rst

 that documentation will also be served under the parent project's subdomain.

 For example,
-Kombu is a subproject of celery, so you can access it on the `celery.readthedocs.io` domain:
+Kombu is a subproject of Celery, so you can access it on the `celery.readthedocs.io` domain:

 http://celery.readthedocs.io/projects/kombu/en/latest/